๐Ÿช˜Music History โ€“ Renaissance

 Emergence of Music Printing

-• Standardization of notation accelerated as printed music required consistent symbols and formats
+• Standardization of notation accelerated, since printed music required consistent symbols and formats that copyists' manuscripts never enforced

-Compare: Manuscript copying vs. printed music—manuscripts were expensive, error-prone, and limited to wealthy patrons, while printing democratized music and enabled rapid spread of new styles across national boundaries.
+Compare: Manuscript copying vs. printed music: manuscripts were expensive, error-prone, and limited in circulation, while printing democratized music ownership and enabled the rapid spread of new compositional styles across Europe.

 Quick Reference Table